enzuru/native-comp-elisp-benchmarks/README.md

 Submit an org file with your benchmark results!

+0. Install the `elisp-benchmarks` package from ELPA
-1. Run the built-in Emacs `elisp-benchmarks-run` command to run the test and create the test results buffer
+1. Run the `elisp-benchmarks-run` command to run the test and create the test results buffer
 2. Save the buffer as `cpu-name.org` in the `cpu/` folder
 3. Above the test results, Add a "specs" section with your full CPU name, OS name + major version, and Emacs version (see existing CPU org files for an example)